The Charlie Cart Project is an integrated educational program

 Carolyn Federman, Founder and Executive Director

 Carolyn has worked in food education for more than a decade.
 Before founding the Charlie Cart Project in 2014, Carolyn led Alice Waters' Edible Schoolyard Project, developed programming with the Jamie Oliver Foundation, co-founded the Berkeley Food Institute, and co-produced UC Berkeley's Edible Education course with Michael Pollan.
+She is the author of New Favorites for New Cooks, 50 Delicious Recipes for Kids to Make, (TenSpeed Press, 2018), a cookbook for kids 8 and up, based on children’s favorites from the Charlie Cart Project curriculum.

 Carrie Varoquiers, President, Workday Foundation; Founder of Giving Comfort